 Yeah, the prices can be inflated and the salesman is there just to make a buck.
 However, he’s paid solely on commission, and in the time that you’ve wasted of his joyriding in that slightly used C7, he could have been selling it to an actual buyer.
 We all have bills to pay — so don’t be that guy.

 If you have that much extra time on your hands, put in the overtime at work, sell off some of your own old junk or get a second gig somewhere else.
 That way, you can actually be a buyer next time.

 4.)
-Don’t Be a Douche — This goes for both parties, the buyer and the seller.
+Don’t Be a Douche — This sounds crude, but it’s true and goes for both parties, the buyer and the seller.

 If you’re the seller, be kind, courteous and provide as much information about the car as possible.
 Just because you own the raddest car on your block, doesn’t mean you automatically get a Big Ego Pass from everyone on the Internet.
 Truthfully, most people don’t care anyway.
 Respond to questions honestly, and in a timely manner if through email or text.
 Who wants to buy a car from someone who acts like a jerk?